 PS: In gratitude for your gift of $75, we will be happy to send you Triumph over the Grave, a CD collection of Lenten and Paschal hymns sung by our student choir, Chrysostomos.
-For a gift of $150 we will send you that CD and a copy of our new prayer book.
+For a gift of $150 we will send you that CD.

 PPS: Congress recently reinstated the popular IRA Charitable Rollover throughout 2013.
 E-mail or call Tom Susanka (805-421-5928) for information about this excellent way of helping the College through a tax-free IRA distribution.